-The PALM scheme allows eligible employers to engage seasonal and longer-term workers to fill unskilled, low-skilled or semi-skilled positions.

-Seasonal and longer-term workers can be employed in any sector and in all regional and rural postcodes, except for agriculture which applies to all of Australia.
+The PALM scheme allows eligible employers to engage short-term and long-term workers to fill unskilled, low-skilled or semi-skilled positions.
+Both short-term and long-term workers can be employed in any sector and in all regional and rural postcodes, except for agriculture which applies to all of Australia.